 - When the rideshare driver is logged onto the app but does not have a ride, their insurance is liable for injuries in a collision.
 However, in these cases, Uber and Lyft provide additional coverage if a claim gets denied or the policy does not cover all damages.

-- When a driver has a passenger or has accepted a ride and is on the way to pick up the passenger, the rideshare and the company’s insurance policy will kick in.
-Both Uber and Lyft have $1 million liability insurance policies to cover all parties in an accident.
-While these policies and limits exist, filing a claim and receiving compensation is not always straightforward.
+- When a driver has a passenger or has accepted a ride and is on the way to pick up the passenger, the rideshare company’s insurance policy will kick in.
+Both Uber and Lyft have $1 million liability coverage policies for all parties in an accident.
+While these policies and limits exist, filing a claim and receiving fair compensation is not always straightforward.

-Most passengers ride in the back seat and do not pay much mind to the road.
-After all, the trust that the driver has enough experience to avoid an accident and follow all the road rules.
-You might believe a backseat is safe, but it is perilous.
-Passengers do not realize there is about to be an accident, and therefore they do not adequately brace themselves for the impact, which can lead to more catastrophic injuries.
+Most passengers ride in the back seat and do not pay much attention to the road during their trip.
 Backseats do not have airbags, and many riders will not use their seatbelt.
-During an accident, you will have little to no protection.
+During an accident, a rideshare passenger will often have little to no protection.

 Some common accident injuries include: